-If you do shine light on your blog, don’t forget to include calls-to-action throughout your posts to encourage readers to take the next step and become a lead.
+If you do shine light on your blog, don't forget to include calls-to-action throughout your posts to encourage readers to take the next step and become a lead.
 Using our email signature tool, you can hyperlink to your blog so recipients can click into your blog straight from the email.
 Check out the signature from my colleague, Carly Stec, made using HubSpot's Email Signature Generator:

 Have you written a book?
 Has your manager or CEO written one?
-Don’t be shy about it.
-Share a link to the book in your email signature.
-That will help you build authority and credibility among the people you communicate with.
+Don't be shy about it.
+Share a link to your work in your email signature.
+This can help you build authority and credibility among the people you communicate with.
 Here's our own Aja Frost promoting a book, made using HubSpot's Email Signature Generator:

 5. Conferences & Events

 Is there a company trade show coming up soon?
 Or maybe you are speaking at a conference?
 Change your email signature to reflect that.
 While your email signature might not necessarily help you generate more registrants, it will surely spread the word about the event and gain some awareness among your target audience.
 Here's an event promotion signature from my colleague, Elijah Clark Ginsberg:

-(P.S. - Are you registered to hear from Alec Baldwin, Serena Williams, and other marketing and sales professionals at INBOUND 2016yet?)
+(P.S. - Are you registered to see some of the most well-known marketing and sales professionals at INBOUND yet?
+Register here!)

 6. New Marketing Offer

 Have an offer that's doing a great job of converting traffic into leads?
 (You can tell by looking at their corresponding landing pages' visitor-to-submission rates in your marketing analytics).
 Identify your best performing offers, and then expose them to more traffic.
 Use your email signature to share a link to a popular ebook or a webinar.
 Or if you're currently featuring a new campaign that highlights a particular offer, use that in your signature instead.
 In either case, make sure you add a disclaimer to it to protect yourself from risk.
-Here's an example of my own signature promoting this ebook:
+Here's an example of my own signature promoting this guide:

 7. Industry Research